robin-dot/personal-site/src/data/about.md

 # Intro

 Hello, my name is Robin Young.
 I was born and raised in Indonesia, and moved to the US at the age of ten.
 I have tried various activities, and ended up making a small project for myself.
-I am currently attending my senior year at high school (graduation 2022) in Stony Brook School.
+I am currently attending my senior year of high school (graduation 2022) at Stony Brook School.
 I tend to be interested in the processes of making a product such as music, buildings, video games, companies, or food.
 I also enjoy cooking.
 Cooking relaxes me, but also gives me a sense of excitement.

 # Currently